Live Simply; Think Deeply

 Years ago, I frequented a Hare Krishna temple in my street regularly.
 I’d eat there three days a week, sitting in an austere hall with a hundred strangers.

 Hindus, Christians, professors, jailbirds, the homeless, the manic and the monastic, the curious and the cast-aways.
-All of us, sitting barefoot in the hall, eating together.
+All of us, breaking bread barefoot in the hall.

 A humming, murmuring, harmonious symphony of human beings momentarily stripped of external superficialities.